 - Hispanic Scholarship Fund

-- Johnson College of Business and Economics at The University of South Carolina Upstate
+- George Dean Johnson, Jr. College of Business and Economics at the University of South Carolina Upstate

 - USC Upstate Academic Outreach Camp

 Call Me MISTER Program